On noncommutative extensions of linear logic: Semicommutative linear logic

 \subsection{Proof-nets}

 We define semicommutative linear logic by means of proof-nets.
 As usual, we define proof-nets in two steps.
 First we define proof-structures.

-Recall that a {\it mixed graph} $G$ is a triple $G=(V,E,A)$, where $V$ is a set of {\it vertices}, $E$, the set of {\it undirected edges}, is a set of two element subsets of $V$, and $A\subseteq V\times V$, the set of {\it directed edges}, is a set of ordered pairs of distinct elements of $V$.

-In a plainer, but less accurate language, a mixed graph is a graph that may contain both directed and undirected edges.
+Recall that a \emph{mixed graph} $G$ is a triple $G=(V,E,A)$, where $V$ is a set of \emph{vertices}, $E$, the set of \emph{undirected edges}, is a set of two element subsets of $V$, and $A\subseteq V\times V$, the set of \emph{directed edges}, is a set of ordered pairs of distinct elements of $V$.
+In plainer, but less accurate language, a mixed graph is a graph that may contain both directed and undirected edges.

-A {\it proof-structure} $\rho$ is a mixed graph, whose vertices are labeled by ScMLL formulas, and some of whose vertices are selected as {\it conclusions}, built inductively by the following rules.
+A \emph{proof-structure} $\rho$ is a mixed graph, whose vertices are labeled by ScMLL formulas, and some of whose vertices are selected as \emph{conclusions}, built inductively by the following rules.

 A graph with two vertices labeled by dual propositional symbols $p$ and $p^\bot$ connected by one undirected edge is a proof-structure with conclusions $p$, $p^\bot$.